 .com is the most common generic TLD with over 233.5m registered domains, and .mil is the least common with just 359 registered domains

 Country TLDs (or ccTLD) are the second-most common TLD type with 250.2 million registrations.
-These are top-level domains that refer to countries, states, and territories and ccTLDs consist of two letters to represent the country code (e.g. .us, .tk, etc.).
+These are top-level domains that refer to countries, states, and territories and ccTLDs consist of two letters representing the country code (e.g. .us, .tk, etc.).

 There are 340 country TLDs. .tk is most common with 26.9m registered domains.
 And the oddly-named .xn--4dbrk0ce is least common extension with 0 registered domains.

-New gTLDs are new extensions that were released by ICANN as the internet grew and demand for domain names increased.
+New gTLDs are new extensions that ICANN released as the internet grew and demand for domain names increased.
 There are 1,254 new TLDs which cover fields like technology, science, etc.

 These are the least most common type with only 107.9m registrations. .xyz is most common new TLD with 11.7m domain names, while .flsmidth and .doosan are least common with 0 registered domains

 How many .com domains are there?

 There are over 233.6 million .com domain names, which is 37.16% of all registered domains.
 This makes it by far the most common domain name extension.